MartincoitNetworks/SCIONWorkshop/README.md

 Create an account at [https://www.scionlab.org/](https://www.scionlab.org/registration/register/).
 SCIONLab is a global research network to test the SCION next-generation internet architecture.
 This will be used to connect your host to a SCION network.

+You may need to disable ad blocking in order to view the CAPTCHA.

 ## SCION Basics...

 Just some initial information and nomenclature when it comes to SCION...